terminatorul/xref-tag/README.md

     - `$GTAGS`
 	    - `gtags` command name, default `gtags`
     - `$GTAGSDBPATH`
-	    - default destination directory when only sources arg is  given to the builder call, default `#/`
+	    - default destination directory for the `dbpath/`, default is the local `SConscript` directory
     - `$GTAGSFLAGS`
-	    - other command line options to pass to `gtags` command, default `[ '--statistics' ]`
+	    - command line options for `gtags` command, default `[ '--statistics' ]`
     - `$GTAGSSTDINFLAG`
 	    - list of flags needed for nested `gtags` process to have the process read the list of files from standard input, default `[ '-f', '-' ]`